 Rebecca Kislak is a mom, lawyer, advocate, and since 2018, State Representative.
 As a lawyer for Medical-Legal Partnerships in Massachusetts and Rhode Island, she has represented clients on housing, school, disability and other legal issues that impact their health.
 As an advocate, she’s fought to expand access to health care, and for policies that advance economic justice and equal rights for all Rhode Islanders.
 As State Representative, she has been championing public schools to empower student, parent and teacher voices, and pushing for more improvements and resources from our state.
 She has been working hard to introduce and support important legislation to protect our environment, and has worked actively to increase access and transparency in state government.

 Rebecca is an attorney with years of experience in social services and health care policy.
 She has worked at Legal Services offices in Worcester, Mass. and Providence.
 She has used her legal skills to advocate for families at Hasbro Children’s Hospital through Rhode Island’s Medical-Legal Partnership at Rhode Island Legal Services.
 She also served as Policy Director and Counsel at the Rhode Island Health Center Association.
-Today, she is the President of Kislak Consulting.
-She also teaches health policy classes as an adjunct professor at Rhode Island College and at the Brown School of Public Health and is a Law and Policy Consultant for MLPB.
+She teaches health policy classes as an adjunct professor at Rhode Island College and at the Brown School of Public Health and is a Law and Policy Consultant for MLPB.
 Rebecca is an active community member.
-She is the immediate past president of the Rhode Island chapter of the National Organization for Women (RI-NOW) and vice president of the Rhode Island Parent Information Network (RIPIN).
+She has served as president of the Rhode Island chapter of the National Organization for Women (RI-NOW) and vice president of the Rhode Island Parent Information Network (RIPIN).
 She is a member of Temple Emanu-El in Providence, where she has held leadership positions including chair of the social action community and vice president of membership and outreach.

-Rebecca is married to Dr. Joanna Brown and they have two children, Ezra and Simon.
+Rebecca is married to Dr. Joanna Brown and they have two children.